fomightez/b-roll-binder/README.md

 Launch Binder session from the `launch binder` badge above or click [here]((https://mybinder.org/v2/gh/fomightez/b-roll-binder/master?urlpath=lab)) and then follow the steps below to fill the panels with the running tech like in the image above:

 - When the session launches the four terminal panels should be arranged in your browser window much like in the image above.
-You'll want to stretch out the browser window to fill your screen as much as possible.
+You'll want to stretch out the browser window to fill your screen as much as possible.<=== UPDATE: **For right now, you need to open the four `terminal` windows and arrange them how you like as the workspace isn't opening correctly.
+Hopefully can be fixed soon.**

 - The remaining steps just put code into each of the terminal panels to execute in order to fill it with the appropriate running program.